J-Schoepplenberg/royce/README.md

 # royce

-Extremely simple `axum` + `SolidJS` starter for a fullstack web application.
+Extremely simple `Axum` + `SolidJS` starter for a fullstack web application.

 Deploy immediately with a ready-to-use preconfigured `Docker` deployment.
+The static files of the frontend, the backend, database and session store are all run as a multi-container Docker Compose application.

+Implements the most basic setup that you will need for your next project: starting page, sign up, login and logout.
+This is the starting point from which you can build upon.
+Styling is done with Tailwind CSS, but you can easily switch it out to whatever you desire.

 Fully fledged for high-performance:
 - Frontend: fine-grained reactivity framework `SolidStart`
-- Backend: multi-threaded asynchronous Rust backend `axum`
+- Backend: multi-threaded asynchronous Rust backend `Axum`
-- Sessions: in-memory database `redis`
+- Sessions: in-memory database `Redis`
 - Database: object-relational database `PostgreSQL`
-- Proxy: asynchronous proxy server `Nginx`
 - Deployment: container virtualization `Docker`

 Contains everything you need: